Really Really Free Market: Raleigh, North Carolina

 Held the first Sunday of every month at the Greenville Museum of Art.

-Hancock, Maine
+Ellsworth, Maine

-In September 2025, mutual aid organizers from Acadia Action began a Really Really Free Market at Bon Vent Cider in Hancock, Maine.
-It is held on the second Sunday of each month.
+In September 2025, mutual aid organizers from Acadia Action began a Really Really Free Market in Hancock County, Maine.
+The market was held monthly in Hancock, Maine from September 2025 through April of 2026.
+The market has since moved to Ellsworth, Maine, where markets have been held in June, July, and August of 2026.

 In Australia

 The RRFM has been known to sprout up in Bunbury, Australia as recently as 2022.

 It has also been hosted in Kingston in 2022, and is one is being held in Melbourne in 2023 at the Catalyst Social Centre.

 In Singapore

 The Singapore Really Really Free Market began around January 2009 and is still being hosted as of August, 2023.

 In Russia

 The first Russian Really Really Free Market was organized in Moscow in 2008.
 The original name of RRFM was changed to "Freemarket" or "Absolutely Free Fair".
 Since that time, the idea of RRFM has spread widely across the Russian Federation.
 Participants of the movement arrange regular meetings in Moscow, Saint Petersburg, Ivanovo, Yekaterinburg, Perm, Belgorod, Kirov, Kaliningrad, Nizhny Novgorod, Yaroslavl, Vologda, Volgograd, Tolyatti, Volzhsky, Petrozavodsk.

 Due to the often-harsh Russian climate the markets usually take place indoors, but summer meetings often occur in public parks, yards of apartment houses or city squares.
 In Ivanovo, for instance, the first free fair was held in Yesenin Square on 19 June 2011, but as winter set in, the RRFM meetings were moved to the reference room of the Regional Public library.

 RRFMs in Russia are often accompanied by master classes in handiwork such as mehndi, hairdressing, and making stencils for textile printing; lectures on social and ecological problems; and the collection of secondary raw materials and charity fundraising to aid animal shelters.